unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 3. Microsoft 365 with "Microsoft 365 E5" license.

 # Azure app service configuration
-The following sections will guide you through the process of configuring an publishing our DKE service as an Azure web app service
+The following sections guide you through the process of configuring an publishing Unbound DKE service as an Azure web app service

 ## Create a new app service in Azure portal
 1. Go to [Microsoft Azure portal](https://portal.azure.com/) -> App Services -> Create